codeTrackLift/lmnophoto/readme.md

 </ol>

 ## About
-This is my first freelance project, and was developed after being a self-taught developer for 41 days #100DaysOfCode.
+This was my first freelance project, and was developed after being a self-taught developer for 41 days #100DaysOfCode.

 Thanks for the opportunity to develop this landingpage for LMNOPhotography!